Deformations of rational curves in positive characteristic: Introduction

+\item (\cite[Definition IV.1.1.1]{Kollar:RationalCurveBook}) \ We say $X$ is \textit{unirational} if there exists a dominant rational map $\psi \colon \P^{\dim(X)} \dashrightarrow X$.
+If there exists such a rational map $\psi$ inducing a separable extension of function fields, we say $X$ is \textit{separably unirational}.
+We say $X$ is \textit{uniruled} if there exist an integral variety $Y$ with $\dim(Y) = \dim(X) - 1$ and a dominant rational map $\psi \colon \P^1 \times Y \dashrightarrow X$.
+If there exists a such a rational map $\psi$ inducing a separable extension of function fields, we say $X$ is \textit{separably uniruled}. \end{enumerate}

-After these preparations, we come to our main theorem for surfaces.
+Here is the statement of our main theorem for surfaces.

 \begin{thm} Let $X$ be a smooth, proper, and connected surface over an algebraically closed field $k$ of characteristic $p > 0$.
-Assume that $X$ contains a non-rigid rational curve $C \subset X$ satisfying \textit{at least one} of the following conditions: \begin{enumerate} \item The $\delta$-invariants of $C$ are strictly less than $(p-1)/2$ at every closed point. \item The Jacobian numbers of $C$ are strictly less than $p$ at every closed point. \end{enumerate} Then, $X$ is separably uniruled and thus, has negative Kodaira dimension. \end{thm}
+Assume that $X$ contains a topologically non-rigid rational curve $C \subset X$ satisfying \textit{at least one} of the following conditions: \begin{enumerate} \item The $\delta$-invariants of $C$ are strictly less than $(p-1)/2$ at every closed point. \item The Jacobian numbers of $C$ are strictly less than $p$ at every closed point. \end{enumerate} Then, $X$ is separably uniruled and thus, has negative Kodaira dimension. \end{thm}

-Of course, the converse to Theorem \ref{MainTheorem1} is true by the classification of surfaces: if $X$ is a smooth, proper, and connected surface of negative Kodaira dimension, then it is birationally equivalent to a ruled surface and hence, it contains non-rigid and smooth rational curves.
+\begin{rem} The converse to Theorem \ref{MainTheorem1} is well-known.
+It follows from the classification of surfaces.
+In fact, if $X$ is a smooth, proper, and connected surface of negative Kodaira dimension, then it is birationally equivalent to a ruled surface.
+Hence it contains topologically non-rigid {\it smooth} rational curves.
+Both the $\delta$-invariant and the Jacobian number of a smooth point are $0$. \end{rem}